Purpose of safety investigations

 It assists the Bahamas to more fully comply with its obligations under ICAO Annex 13 to investigate all aviation accidents and serious incidents.

-Publicizes safety messages aimed at improving awareness of issues and good safety practices to both the transport industries and the travelling public.
+Publicizes safety messages aimed at improving awareness of issues and good safety practices to both the transport industries and the traveling public.